mkeeler/consul-docker-test/acls/README.md

 * The client agents are LAN joined to their respective servers
 * The 2 datacenters are WAN joined.
 * Connect is enabled
+* Prometheus is scraping all the consul agents.
+* Grafana is running and configured to point at prometheus

 ### ACL Tokens